lsprangers/lsprangers.github.io/docs/aws_sap/NETWORKING.md

     - ![S2S internet](/img/s2s_internet.png)
 - Another valid solution is to flip things around and have an on-premise NAT in corporate data center, and have private instances in VPC get to internet there
     - ***TLDR; If you own NAT software on EC2 instance or on-premise, you can do this***
+- A "blackhole" route is a route that goes nowhere

 #### VPN CloudHub
 - Allows us to connect up to 10 customer gateways for each VGW